-12.4.6 Configuring S3 and OpenStack Swift Objects as Primary Storage
+12.4.5 Configuring S3 and OpenStack Swift Objects as Primary Storage

-In ownCloud Enterprise edition, you can configure S3 objects as primary storage.
-This replaces the default ownCloud owncloud/data directory.
+In ownCloud Enterprise Subscription, you can configure S3 objects as primary storage.
+This replaces the default own-Cloud owncloud/data directory.
 You may still need to keep the owncloud/data directory for these reasons: